BonnieMcLean/IcoTools/README.md

 # Instructions for using the foiler() function

-For those not using IPA, if you have long vowels and consonants, represent them as doubled letters to have it convert them to single letters.
+If you have geminate consonants, please represent them using doubled letters if you want them to be converted to single letters.
+If you have long vowels you can use doubled letters or the length symbol in IPA; both will work.

 # Default instructions